Foundations of Occupational Therapy PG (8349.3)

 Link to search page for eReserve (electronic materials)

 Extensions & Late submissions

-Please note that technological based issues can't be used to sustain delayed or incomplete submissions.
+Please note that technology related issues (i.e. poor internet connection) can not be used to justify delayed or incomplete submissions.

 Special assessment requirements

 Assessments will be moderated according to the moderation procedures followed by the Occupational Therapy course.
 Refer to Canvas for a copy of the moderation guidelines.